ansys/ansys-api-geometry/README.md

 ### ansys-api-geometry gRPC Interface Package

-This repository provides the auto-generated gRPC Python interface files and NuGet packages for the Ansys Geometry Service.
+This repository provides the auto-generated gRPC Python interface files for the Ansys Geometry Service.

 #### Installation